Counting Various Classes of Tournament Score Sequences: Counting strong score sequences

 \end{theorem}

+\begin{proof} By definition, $G_n\left[\binom{n}{2},E\right]$ counts strong score sequences of length $n$ with largest score being $E$.
+This score is bounded below by the average score, and bounded above by $n-2$ for strong tournaments. \end{proof}

-Our second method for counting strong score sequences is to count reducible score sequences and subtract this number from the number of all score sequences.
-Every reducible tournament can be characterized by a non-empty vertex subset $A$ which induces a strong subtournament, and a nonempty subset $B$ of the remaining vertices, with every vertex in $B$ dominating every vertex in $A$.
-The score sequence of such a tournament consists of a strong score sequence of length $\left|A\right|$, followed by an arbitrary valid score sequence of length $\left|B\right|$ with each score increased by $\left|A\right|$.
+Our second method for counting strong score sequences is to count reducible score sequences and subtract that number from the number of all score sequences.
+Every reducible tournament can be characterized by a non-empty vertex set $A$ which induces a strong subtournament, and a nonempty set $B$ of the remaining vertices, with every vertex in $B$ dominating every vertex in $A$.
+The score sequence of such a tournament consists of an initial strong score sequence of length $\left|A\right|$, followed by an arbitrary valid score sequence of length $\left|B\right|$ with each score increased by $\left|A\right|$.
 Some typical reducible score sequences of length 6 are $(0,2,3,3,3,4)$ with $\left|A\right| = 1$, $(1,1,1,3,4,5)$ with $\left|A\right|=3$, $(1,1,2,2,4,5)$ with $\left|A\right|=4$, and $(1,2,2,2,3,5)$ with $\left|A\right|= 5$.
 This characterization of reducible score sequences provides us with the following bootstrapping method for counting strong score sequences, using only the series $S(n)$ that counts all score sequences.

-\begin{theorem} Terms in the sequence $SS(n)$ with $n\ge 1$ can be computed recursively from the sequence $S(n)$ using the formula
+\begin{theorem} Terms in the sequence $\mathSS(n)$ with $n\ge 1$ can be computed recursively from the sequence $S(n)$ using the formula